andentx/notes-complete-react-js-by-edufect-institute/README.md

-# Notes - Introduction to React by Edufect Institute
+# Notes - Complete React JS by Edufect Institute

 These are my notes on the fundamentals of React.
-They follow along with the [Introduction to React by Edufect Institute](https://www.youtube.com/playlist?list=PLC8jf7P7lrixhadKw5_hc0jjaPPMroUyC) lessons.
+They follow along with the [Complete React JS by Edufect Institute](https://www.youtube.com/playlist?list=PLC8jf7P7lrixhadKw5_hc0jjaPPMroUyC) lessons.

 <br>